Here’s how many monkeypox cases have been confirmed in each state

 (NEXSTAR) – More than 70 countries and nearly every U.S. state has reported cases of monkeypox as the outbreak, now considered a global emergency by the World Health Organization, expands.

-A global emergency is WHO’s highest level of alert but the designation does not necessarily mean a disease is particularly transmissible or lethal.
+A global emergency is the WHO’s highest level of alert, but the designation does not necessarily mean a disease is particularly transmissible or lethal.
 The U.S. Department of Health and Human Services is considering whether to declare monkeypox a public health emergency as the nationwide case total nears 3,500.

 Seventeen of the states that have reported cases have less than 10 total, CDC data shows.
 Six states and the District of Columbia have each confirmed more than 100 total cases.